Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/0_preface_and_introduction/README.md

 - recursion
 - lexical scope

+### Source Files

+- source code of a C origram may exist in separate source files
+- variables may be internal to a function, external but known only within a single source file, or visible to the entire program

 ### Macros

 - source code substitution
+- inclusion of other source files

 ### Language Level

 C is a relatively "low level" language.
-It deals with the same sort of objects that most computes do, namely characters, numbers, and addresses.
+It deals with the same sort of objects that most computers do, namely characters, numbers, and addresses.

 C provides **no**: